John-5014/week-4-IP/README.md

 ## Bugs Known

 The site had problems running some images moreso on the home images.
+A well known bug is on the effect of the nav bar as you scroll down the page.
 ## Technologies/Languages Used
 html-create and develop the actual webpage content css and bootstrap - Extensively used inorder to customize and restyle the webpages as a whole.